Vivi4n/vivcord-bot/README.md

 # vivcord-bot
-Just the bot that's used in my discord guild, a lot more updates to do.
+Just the administration bot used by my Discord guild, nothing too special, to add a lot more stuff in the future.
+This is just a project for fun, but, hey, it's fully functional (:

 # Requirements
 Made for Python 3.11, could work with older versions.
 Install discord-py and PyNaCl via pip --